Last Updated: November 3, 2018

 Columbia needed to supply at least its three US pressing plants – east, west and centre .
 Assuming typical industry figures, each lacquer cutting was capable of generating say 8 mothers before quality fell below acceptable, each mother generating 8 stampers, and each stamper pair, say pressed 2,500 records before it was worn out and needed replacing.
 Doing the maths, one lacquer cutting = around 150,000 records, three lacquer cuttings gets you close to a half million records.

-The matrix number is a process control procedure necessary to manage the duplication of a large number of intermediary stage lacquers to support long pressing runs.
-What this confirms to LJC is the systems for manufacturing control at Columbia were geared to very large volumes of sales – often millions of units, and very large volumes of titles.
+The matrix number is a process control identifier required to manage the duplication of a large number of intermediary stage lacquers to support long pressing runs.
+The systems for manufacturing control at Columbia were geared to very large volumes of sales – often millions of units, and very large volumes of titles.
 Something of a different order of magnitude to the usual jazz pressing run of ten or twenty thousand units for an independent label.

-It also tells me that for any record with a very high volume of sales there is no simple linear relationship like “closer to source is best”.
-With may be 30 master lacquers cut from one source tape, distributed to a number of different plants across the US, and a string of mothers and stampers from each lacquer, and say 2,500 pressings from each stamper, any individual record could be from anywhere in that chain of production.
+For any record with a very high volume of sales there is no linear relationship like “closer to source is best”.
+With may be 30 master lacquers cut simultaneously from one source tape, distributed to a number of different plants across the US, and a string of mothers and stampers from each lacquer, and say 2,500 pressings from each stamper, any individual record could be from anywhere in that chain of production.

 There is no reason to believe any one master lacquer “sounds better” than another lacquer from the same tape cut around the same time.
 Playing the original master tape a dozen times (the engineer and artists probably having already played it many times) does not create loss of information in the way that applying a hundred tons pressure to metal stamper does.
 The most important determinant of vinyl audio quality remains the place of a record between the first off a fresh stamper and the last off a worn stamper, the stamper grooves being progressively deformed by pressing repetition.